WaniaFaraz/Python-Data-Analysis-Tool_CEREALS/README.md

 # Python-Data-Analysis-Tool_CEREAL
 ### <div align="center"> Python &bull; Mathplotlib </div>
 ### CEGEP (college) assignment
-Command line interface program that reads data from a text file and sorts and searches the data for display.
+Command line interface program that reads data from a text file and sorts and searches the data for display in a tabular format.
 It also uses Matplotlib to generate pie charts.
 ### Menu:
  1 - How many records are there in the data file?
 Print all records\
  2 - Display a numbered list to show each company and number of cereals produced\